Learn genomics

 What is the FASTA format?

-FASTA is a text-based file format used to store biological sequences such as DNA, RNA, or proteins using standard sin...
+FASTA is a text format used to store biological sequences, such as DNA, RNA, or protein sequences, using single-lette...

 What is the FASTQ format?

-FASTQ is a text-based file format used to store sequencing reads together with a quality score for each base, allowin...
+FASTQ is a text format used to store sequencing reads together with a quality score for each base, recording both the...

 GRCh37 vs GRCh38 reference genomes explained